psacc/code-samples/lombok/compile/README.md

-The project allows to measure time to compile large number of classes written with o without using lombok.
+The project allows to measure time to compile large number of classes written with o without lombok.

 `mvn clean install` first generates some code using `codegen-maven-plugin`, then compiles it.
 By default, plugin generates 10 packages with 100 classes in each,